terrazzoapp/terrazzo/packages/core/README.md

 # @cobalt-ui/core

-Generate code from your design tokens, and sync your design tokens with Figma. 🦀 Powered by Rust.
+Generate code from your design tokens, and sync your design tokens with Figma.

 ## Install